VHDPlus/vhdplus-website/docs/community/motor.md

 <img src="/img/community/CreateCode.png" height="200" />

 Now you can open the VHDPlus IDE, create a new project, select the Shield, Motor and Level Shifter with ultrasonic sensor modules.
-The code is generated for you and the pins are selected automaticaly.
+The code is generated for you and the pins are selected automatically.

 Watch this video to see the full tutorial: currently not available